Theoretical study of electronic structure of erbium and fermium: Method of calculation

 where $\alpha$ is the fine structure constant, $\omega_{ab}$ is the frequency of the transition.

 The results for energy levels and transition rates for Er are presented in Table~\ref{t:Er} and compared to experiment.
-We see that the difference between theory and experiment for the energies is usually just few hundred cm$^{-1}$.
-Similar accuracy should be expected for Fm.
+We see that the difference between theory and experiment for the energies is about a few hundred cm$^{-1}$ for the states of the $4f^{12}6s6p$ configuration and up to 3000~cm$^{-1}$ for $4f^{11}6s^25d$.
+Similar accuracy can be expected for Fm.
+Note that the difference in the spectra of Er and Fm mostly comes from relativistic effects, while the main source of numerical uncertainty is the incomplete treatment of correlations.
+Since Er and Fm have similar electronic structure, it is natural to assume that the correlations in both atoms are also similar.
+The same assumption worked well in many earlier calculations (see, e.g.~\cite{Md,e118,6d}).

+A comparison of transition rates with available experimental data (see Table~\ref{t:Er}) shows that the accuracy of calculations is significantly lower than for the energies.
+Most probably this is due to the fact that the high-energy states (those participating in the last term in (\ref{e:CIPT})) are not included into the resulting wave function in the current version of the computer code.
+In other words, perturbation theory correction is considered to correct the energies but not wave functions.
+Wave functions are still constructed from the reference configurations only (those included in the first part of the effective CI Hamiltonian (\ref{e:CIPT})).
+In principle, it is possible to correct the wave function, too.
+This might be a subject for future work.

-Table~\ref{t:Er} also presents the values of calculated and experimental land\'{e} $g$-factors.
+Table~\ref{t:Er} also presents the values of calculated and experimental Land\'{e} $g$-factors.
 The $g$-factors are useful for identification of states.
-In some cases (e.g., when no experimental values are available) it is useful to compare calculated $g$-factors to a non-relativistic expression
+In some cases it is useful to compare the calculated $g$-factors to a non-relativistic expression

-Total angular momentum $L$ and total spin $S$ in (\ref{e:g}) can be treated as fitting parameters to fit (\ref{e:g}) to the calculated value of $g$-factor and link the state to the non-relativistic notation $^{2S+1}L_J$.
+This expression is convenient to use in a non-relativistic limit when total orbital momentum $L$ and total spin $S$ are good quantum numbers ($J$ is total angular momentum, $\mathbf{J} =\mathbf{L}+\mathbf{S}$).
+This is not the case for both Er and Fm.
+Note however, that non-relativistic labelling of the states can be used at least in principle in a relativistic case, too.
+It can be done by expanding a relativistic wave function over a non-relativistic basis and taking the values of $L$ and $S$ that correspond to the largest term in the expansion.
+This was done in previous calculations for Fm~\cite{Fm1}.
+Using their notations and formula (\ref{e:g}) and comparing the obtained values with our calculated $g$-factors helps to link the results of our calculations to those of Ref.~\cite{Fm1}.